actions-marketplace-validations/itzzjb_dockai/README.md

     *   **Task**: Writes a multi-stage, security-focused Dockerfile with version pinning and cache optimization.

 4.  **Stage 3: Validation & Feedback Loop (`validator.py`)**:
-    *   **Task**: Builds the generated Dockerfile and runs a container to verify it starts successfully.
+    *   **Task**: Builds the generated Dockerfile and runs a container in a **secure, sandboxed environment** to verify it starts successfully without risking the host system.
     *   **Feedback**: If validation fails, the error logs are fed back to "The Architect" to regenerate a fixed Dockerfile.
 This cycle repeats until success or `MAX_RETRIES` is reached.

 ## 🚀 Getting Started